scala/docs.scala-lang/_overviews/contribute/inclusive-language-guide.md

 ## Dysphemism

-Dysphemisms, the opposite of euphemisms, should be avoided.
-For example, the English expressions "pull the trigger" (enforce a decision) and "bite the bullet" (endure hardship) can be disturbingly violent if you are not used to them.
+Dysphemisms, the opposite of euphemisms, can be disturbingly violent if you are not used to them.
+Examples include the English expressions "pull the trigger" (enforce a decision) and "bite the bullet" (endure hardship).

-Using the direct meaning is preferred.
+Prefer the direct meaning instead.

 ## Backward compatibility